Russian hackers target Iowa grain co-op in $5.9 million ransomware attack

 Agriculture industry experts are less alarmed about the effects of this one attack than they are of the long-term ramifications.

 “I think we’ll see some small ripples,” Chad Hart, an Iowa State University agricultural economist, said about the hack, “but not necessarily because New Cooperative is so large.
-It’s because the whole grain-handling system is wondering if that will happened to them.
+It’s because the whole grain-handling system is wondering if that will happen to them.
 Who will be the next to be hit?”

-Hart says New Cooperative grinding to a halt will be big for Central Iowa but relatively small in terms of grain flow nationwide.
+Hart said New Cooperative’s grinding to a halt will be big for Central Iowa but relatively small in terms of grain flow nationwide.

-“The greater challenge is it gums things up right as crop harvest is beginning here in Iowa,” he said.
-“That’s going to be the challenge, that one of the sizable co-ops is wrestling with supply chain at beginning of the busiest time of year.”
+“The greater challenge is, it gums things up right as crop harvest is beginning here in Iowa,” he said.
+“That’s going to be the challenge, that one of the sizable co-ops is wrestling with the supply chain at the beginning of the busiest time of year.”

 Ellen Nakashima, Craig Timberg, Gerrit De Vynck and Rachel Lerman contributed to this report.